Humphrey Spender(1910-2005), Photographer, artist and designer

 Sitter in 3 portraits

 Artist of 15 portraits

-Photojournalist and artist.
-He became established in the 1930s, taking photographs of housing conditions in London's East End.
-Spender travelled in Germany with Christopher Isherwood and designed the cover for Isherwood's book, Goodbye to Berlin (1939).
+Photojournalist and artist Humphrey Spender, brother of the writer Stephen Spender, made his reputation in the 1930s, taking photographs of housing conditions in London's East End.
+He travelled in Germany with Christopher Isherwood and designed the cover for Isherwood's book, Goodbye to Berlin (1939).
 Between 1937 and 1938, he worked for the Mass-Observation project, which aimed to record the lives of ordinary people.
 Spender took over 900 photographs in Bolton, a series called Worktown.
 He later joined the staff of Picture Post and served as an official photographer during the Second World War.

 Help us conserve a portrait of a female adventurer, poet and medical pioneer